How to monitor your Kubernetes metrics server

 Introduction

-In this article, we will look at what a Kubernetes metrics server is and what it is used for.
-We will also learn how to set up a metrics server and use it to monitor Kubernetes metrics.
-Finally, we will explore how to use Hosted Graphite by MetricFire for monitoring Kubernetes metrics.
+In this article, we will examine a Kubernetes metrics server and its uses.
+We will also learn how to set one up and use it to monitor Kubernetes metrics.
+Finally, we will explore using Hosted Graphite by MetricFire to monitor Kubernetes metrics.

-To learn more about monitoring Kubernetes metrics using hosted Graphite by MetricFire, book a demo with the MetricFire team or sign up for the free trial today.
+To easily get started with monitoring Kubernetes clusters, check out our tutorial on using the Telegraf agent as a Daemonset to forward node/pod metrics to a data source and use that data to create custom dashboards and alerts.
+Then, to learn more about monitoring Kubernetes metrics using hosted Graphite by MetricFire, book a demo with the MetricFire team or sign up for the free trial today.

 What is a Kubernetes metrics server?

 A Kubernetes Metrics server is a cluster add-on that allows you to collect resource metrics for autoscaling pipelines from Kubernetes.
 After receiving metrics, it delivers these aggregated metrics to the Kubernetes API server via the Metric API.
-The metrics server is used for autoscaling purposes only.
+The metrics server is used only for autoscaling purposes.

 The main advantages of Kubernetes metrics server: